Wasi-Genius/Wasi-Genius/README.md

 ## Hi there Im Wasi Genius.
-Im an incoming computer science student at New York University, Tandon School of Engineering 🗽.
+Im a freshman computer science student at New York University, Tandon School of Engineering 🗽.
 I love working with Python 🐍 and creating programs 💾 in my free time.
 I also love reading 📖 and keeping myself physically fit 🏃🏾!

 ## On a journey of continuous learning and self-improvement 🌅!